 Leaves brown and wilting / Fruit drops in June - Shortage of water - Solution: Water during dry periods, up to 10L/tree every week and keep the trees mulched.
 We recommend a thick layer of woodchip.

 Young leaves folded together and webbed - Tortrix moth caterpillars - Solution: Remove and squash

-Brown papery lesions on the stems - Canker - Solution: Cut out as soon as seen where it occurs on the trunk scrape away with a knife and treat with armillatox.
-Lime around the tree
+Brown papery lesions on the stems - Canker - Solution: Cut out as soon as seen where it occurs on the trunk scrape away with a knife.
+Burn any prunings that have been infected with canker.

-Brown cavities within the apples - Bitter pit caused by shortage of calcium and water especially on large apples - Solution: Lime in winter keep watered in July August if practical
+Brown cavities within the apples - Bitter pit caused by shortage of calcium and water especially on large apples - Solution: Lime in the spring and keep trees watered during dry spells in the summer.

 Tree doesn’t put on much growth each year - Many possible causes but with young trees can be due to competition - Solution: Keep an area approx 1m diametre weed and grass free for the first 3 years after planting new fruit trees.